Manideep28/meeting-scheduler/README.md

 # meeting-scheduler
 Meeting scheduler in python on command line

-To Execute main file command : python main.py
+To Execute main file command : python main.py <br />

-Main file will get the inputs of total number of rooms and employees Also gets the option
+Main file will get the inputs of total number of rooms and employees <br />
+Also gets the option <br />
-1.Book a Meeting
+1.Book a Meeting <br />
-2.Cancel a Meeting
+2.Cancel a Meeting <br />
 3.Exit

 # How are we storing data ?
-The time is converted to minutes and we store the time intervals for each date. so that we can room associated with that intervals which inturns optimises the time to schedule and cancel a meeting (insert and delete and interval)
+The time is converted to minutes and we store the time intervals for each date. <br />
+so that we can room associated with that intervals which inturns optimises the time to schedule and cancel a meeting (insert and delete and interval) <br />

-The data stored in a map ( dictionary in python ) looks like datetime[date] = [ Start Time,End Time,Room ID]
+The data stored in a map ( dictionary in python ) looks like <br />
+datetime[date] = [ Start Time,End Time,Room ID] <br />

-The unique meeting id is created and the employee to meeting ID is data is stored in a meetings dict
+The unique meeting id is created and the employee to meeting ID is data is stored in a meetings dict <br />

-meetings[Employee ID][Meeting ID] = [Interval]
+meetings[Employee ID][Meeting ID] = [Interval] <br />
-Here, Interval also consists of a date time
+Here, Interval also consists of a date time  <br />

 # How to delete data upon cancellation ?
-Employee gives his ID and Meeting ID so that based on these details we can remove from meetings. while deleting we store the datetime and interval from meetings
+Employee gives his ID and Meeting ID <br />
+so that based on these details we can remove from meetings. <br />
+while deleting we store the datetime and interval from meetings <br />

-And this date time is user to cancel the schedule from datetime
+And this date time is user to cancel the schedule from datetime <br />

 # Features
-book(employee_id, start_time, end_time)
+book(employee_id, start_time, end_time) <br />
 ● if success, prints the id of the room and id of the meeting itself <br />
 ● If given time is beyond 1 month, prints 'Cannot book beyond 1 month from today'<br />